Snowflake-Labs/sfguide-getting-started-weaviate-on-spcs/quickstarts/weaviate-on-spcs.md

 ### 7. Grant user permissions

-Grant permission to the services to the weaviate_role.
+Grant permission to the services to the weaviate_role, to ensure the corresponding weaviate_user has the ability to use these services.

 ```sql
 -- Usage for Weaviate Role --